whoizlaiba/OOP-Inventory-System/README.md

-# OOP-Inventory-System
+OOP-Inventory-System

-A simple Python-based inventory management system that allows users to manage stock for different product types—Tech, Food, and Outfit.
-Data is persistently stored in a JSON file (stock_data.json), supporting actions like adding, deleting, selling, and restocking items.
+A simple Python-based inventory management system that enables users to manage stock for various product types—Tech, Food, and Outfit.
+The system stores data persistently in a JSON file (stock_data.json) and supports operations like adding, deleting, selling, and restocking items.

+---

-Features
+✨ Features

 Item Categories:

-Tech: Includes brand and warranty.
+Tech: Includes brand and warranty

-Food: Includes expiry date.
+Food: Includes expiry date

-Outfit: Includes size and fabric.
+Outfit: Includes size and fabric

 Core Functionalities:

-Add new items with type-specific details.
+Add new items with type-specific details

-Delete items by ID.
+Delete items by ID

-Search items by name or category.
+Search items by name or category

-List all available inventory.
+List all available inventory

-Sell or restock items.
+Sell or restock items

-Calculate total inventory value.
+Calculate total inventory value

-Remove expired food items.
+Remove expired food items

-Auto-save and load inventory from JSON file.
+Auto-save and load inventory from a JSON file

+---

-File Structure
+📁 File Structure

-Item (ABC): Abstract base class for items with common attributes and methods.
+Item (ABC): Abstract base class with common attributes and methods

-Tech, Food, Outfit: Subclasses with specific attributes and behaviors.
+Tech, Food, Outfit: Subclasses with specialized properties and logic

-Store: Manages a collection of items and supports all inventory operations.
+Store: Manages all item collections and inventory operations

-main(): Console-based user interface to interact with the system.
+main(): Provides a console-based user interface to interact with the system

+---

-Data Persistence
+💾 Data Persistence

-Items are saved in a file called stock_data.json.

-Automatically loads existing inventory on startup.
+Inventory data is stored in stock_data.json

+Automatically loads saved data when the program starts

+---

-Usage
+▶️ Usage

-Run the script with Python:
+To run the system, use the following command in your terminal:

 python inventory_system.py

-Follow the on-screen menu to manage inventory easily.
+Then, simply follow the on-screen menu to manage your inventory with ease!